 The Need For Change

 Factors in 2000-2001 contributing to the need for change were many.
-A handful of them became our rallying points. or as we named them Five Foundations for Advancement.
+A handful of them became our rallying points for needed change.
 They were also ingredients for our analysis in deciding whether to found a new organization, or to continue working to improve existing ones.

 - PM advancements, innovations and their sharing had significantly slowed;